 Without the right asset management system?
 Your CMDB is just another static spreadsheet with a GUI.

-Your asset management software kicks in.
+How asset management software works

-What does asset management software actually do?
+What does asset management software do?

 Here’s how it plays out in the wild: